 Electrical Circuit Analysis I, introduces DC resistive circuit analysis with dependent and independent current and voltage sources.
 Analysis methods include node voltage, mesh current, Thevenin and Norton equivalents, and superposition.
 Other topics include maximum power transfer, ideal op-amp behavior, and design with opamp building blocks.
-Familiarity with Matlab and PSpice is assumed.
-In-class laboratory techniques are introduced with a guided design projects.
+Familiarity with Matlab and LTSpice is assumed.
 Note: ECE majors must complete this course with a grade of C or better.
-Prerequisite(s): EE 111-115 or permission of the instructor.
-Corequisite(s): MA 123 must be taken before or concurrently with EE 122.
+Prerequisite(s): MA 123; EE 110 and EE 120, or permission of the instructor.